School of Allied Health, Human Services and Sport Executive

 Professor Russ Hoye

 Professor Russ Hoye is the Dean of the School of Allied Health, Human Services and Sport.
-He has secured more than $3.5M in research funding and has been Chief Investigator on three Australian Research Council grants and two Canadian Social Sciences and Humanities Research Council grants.
-Professor Hoye has published seven books and more than 60 journal articles.
+An international expert in sport management and corporate governance, he has received more than $4M in research funding and has been Chief Investigator on three Australian Research Council grants and two Canadian Social Sciences and Humanities Research Council grants.
+Professor Hoye has published eight books and more than 75 journal articles.
 He is Editor of the Sport Management Series published by Routledge; a member of the editorial boards for Sport Management Review, the International Journal of Sport Policy and Politics, and the Journal of Global Sport Management; past President of the Sport Management Association of Australia and New Zealand; and a graduate of the Australian Institute of Company Directors.

 Ms Denise Strong